toivotuo/uoh-idv-covid-19/learning-diary-01.md

 No significant problems in the project have been encountered so far.

-It would appear that number of relevant datasets are available, but it is a bit problematic that most are qualitatie, not really quantitative.
+It would appear that number of relevant datasets are available, but it is a bit problematic that most are qualitative, not really quantitative.
 While it would be interesting to try and quantify some of the datasets, this would fall outside of the scope of this project.
 Or at the very least, the work would be taking the long way